feathers-studio/pack/README.md

 Adds given file paths to `.pack` file.

-### pack pack (not implemented)
+### pack pack

-Pulls the files specified in `.pack` to current directory, preserving their paths and creates an `unpack` binary next to them.
+Pulls the files specified in `.pack` to `store/` under current directory, preserving their paths.
 This repo can be committed to git.

-### ./unpack (not implemented)
+### pack unpack

-Since pack creates an unpack file, target machine doesn't need `pack` to unpack a pack-ed archive.
+Pulls the files specified in `.pack` out of `store/` and into their original absolute paths on the system.